-Suppose you do not have time to add more cardio to your gym workouts and are not interested in utilizing the techniques mentioned above.
-In that case, one of the best things you can do is to work on increasing your non-exercise activity thermogenesis (NEAT), or the number of calories you burn outside of the gym.
+Suppose you do not have time to add more cardio to your gym workouts and are not interested in utilizing the aforementioned techniques.
+In that case, one of the best things you can do is to work on increasing your non-exercise activity thermogenesis (NEAT) or the number of calories you burn outside of the gym.

 Some simple ways to increase your steps and burn more calories include:

-When they are adding more cardio to their workouts, some people fall into the trap of doing too much, too quickly.
+When they are adding more cardio to their workouts, some people fall into doing too much, too quickly.
 This typically causes them to burn themselves out or get injured.